top of page

 2.jpeg

-"U.S. ARMY FIELD RATION K"U.S. ARMY FIELD RATION K"BREAKFAST UNIT"BREAKFAST UNIT,"DINNER UNIT"DINNER UNIT,"SUPPER UNIT"SUPPER UNIT.
-The printing is on one or both of the outer carton's primary sheets.
+"U.S. ARMY FIELD RATION K BREAKFAST UNIT, DINNER UNIT, and SUPPER UNIT".
+The printing is on one or both sides of the outer carton primary sheet.

 In Normandy, a telephone operator stacked three units of K Rations (circled in red) on top of his switchboard.

-Form I: Only the "U.S. Army Field Ration K" nomenclature of unit type is written on the box.
-The nomenclature and the name and address of the packing firm were included in the early experimental procurement of K Rations, along with a list of its contents printed on one main column.
+Type I: Only the "U.S. Army Field Ration K" nomenclature of unit type is written on the box.
+The nomenclature and the name and address of the packing firm were included in the early experimental procurement of K Rations, along with a list of contents printed on one main column.

 It was determined that the carton would read only the name and address of the nomenclature and packaging business.